UXARRAY/uxarray/docs/user-guide/grid-formats.rst

 Overview
 ========

-UXarray supports reading in multiple unstructured grid formats and encoding them in the UGRID conventions.
+UXarray is written around the UGRID conventions, which is a standard for storing unstructured grid model data in the NetCDF file format.
+All internal grid

 * UGRID
 * MPAS